slin18/Google-Pagerank/README.md

 If you wish to change the input, you must edit the code directly and follow the steps 1-3 There is no user input functionality

-Note: This is not how Google calculates PageRank
+Note: This is not how Google calculates PageRank<return>
-      They have many more complex algorithms for ranking pages; this is probably one of the basic ones
+      They have many more complex algorithms for ranking pages; this is probably one of the <return> basic ones

 The code is based on: